alcortesm/concurrent/README.md

-# concurrent
+# Concurrent

-High level concurrency abstractions in Go.
+Cocurrent is a Go module with some high level concurrency abstractions.